 Bypassing paywall test

-Paywalls are those annoying little pop-ups that happen when you’re in the middle of reading an article that block you from finishing it without purchasing a subscription.
+Paywalls are those annoying pop-ups that appear when you’re in the middle of reading an article, blocking you from finishing it without purchasing a subscription.
 Sometimes an ad blocker can circumvent those for you.
-We test each ad blocker to see if it can.
+We test each ad blocker to see if it can block paywalls.

 Unfortunately, AdBlock wasn’t able to block paywalls from places like The New York Times or The Wall Street Journal.
-It also wasn’t able to block soft paywalls (the ones that limit you to a certain number of articles in a time frame).
+It also couldn’t block soft paywalls (those that limit you to a certain number of articles within a specific time frame).

 What browsers and software is AdBlock compatible with?